imgntn/prettymuni/README.md

 - [] every route line path has two inner lines for inbound outbound directional pulse wave along the stops
 - [] offline detection
 - [] send google analytics event on route toggle
-- [] add 'live indicator to top of page'
+- [] add 'live' indicator to top of page

 # bugs
 - [x] when a new vehicle is added or removed from a route, the route is being shuffled. fixed by passing second parameter to .data() to keep track